PIFSCstockassessments/AGEPRO-GUI/doc/agepro_manual.md

 # Specifying Stochastic Age Data

 # Natural Mortality
-AGEPRO allows the user to input stochastic Natural Mortality.
+AGEPRO allows users to input stochastic Natural Mortality.

 On the **Natural Mortality** panel, the user selects from: